 The netCDF-Java source code is hosted on GitHub, and — as of v4.6.1 — we use Gradle to build it.
 Ant and Maven builds are no longer supported.
-To build, you need Git and JDK 8 installed (building with JDK > 8 is not yet supported, but is being addressed).
+To build, you need Git and at least JDK 11 installed (building with JDK >15 is not yet supported by the version of gradle used by our build).

 First, clone the netCDF-Java repository from Github: